arianxq/Gopher-Client/README.md

-# Gopher-Client    COMP3310 - Assignment 2: Indexing a Gopher
+# Gopher-Client    Indexing a Gopher

 ## Table of Contents
 1. Contributing